Bulk bill claims in Medicare 011-43030000

 Note: section 20A of the Health Insurance Act 1973 allows a patient to assign their right to a Medicare benefit to the health professional who has rendered the service.

-The Resources page contains a link to the Medicare Benefit Schedule (MBS) Online Explanatory Note GN.7.17, which has further information about bulk billing.
+The Resources page contains a link to the Medicare Benefit Schedule (MBS) Online Explanatory Note GN.7.17, which has more details about bulk billing.

 Patient assigning their right to a Medicare benefit